-Rooibos is a caffeine-free herb also known as “African Red Bush” and it mades a great caffeine free tea.
+Zen’s Premium Rooibos is a caffeine-free herb also known as “African Red Bush” and it makes a great caffeine free beverage, hot or cold.
 Rooibos has been enjoyed by tea drinkers all over the world due to its unique honey earthy flavor and rich constitution of minerals, antioxidants, and vitamins.

-Traditionally Rooibos has been use as an African all-purpose remedy addresses issues of muscle and joint inflammation, high blood sugar, hypertension, poor immune health, and cell overgrowth.
+Hundreds of published Research Articles testify the power of, Aspalathus linearis, Rooibos Tea.
+This ancient African remedy addresses issues of muscle and joint inflammation, high blood sugar, hypertension.
+Click poor immune health, and cell overgrowth.
 Rooibos has also been popularized after it was discovered to provide pregnant women with an abundance of nutrients and minerals that are highly accessible to mothers and their babies.
 Contains high levels of Magnesium, Calcium, Iron, Manganese, Zinc, Manganese, Potassium.